gridcapacitymap/gridcapacitymap-web/docs/overview.md

 ### PostgreSQL & PostGIS

 Used as main data storage for backend.
-PostGIS is used for quering and aggregating geospatial data of connection requests and network subsystems.
+PostGIS is used for querying and aggregating geospatial data of connection requests and network subsystems.

 ![alt text](gridmapdb_er_diagram.png "Title")